top of page

 Data collection & analysis: 2022-Present

-Contribution to the APUR Report “L’offre de soins dans la Métropole du Grand Paris : Inégalités sociales et territoriales de santé (Clément Boisseuil, project manager, Emilie Moreau, Director of social and economic projects), Paris, March 2023.
+APUR Report “L’offre de soins dans la Métropole du Grand Paris : Inégalités sociales et territoriales de santé, Paris, March 2023, with supervision of E. Moreau and C. Boisseuil.

 Organisation for Economic Co-operation and Development (OECD) - Revue de politique urbaine nationale du Maroc